open-AIMS/ReefModEngine.jl/docs/src/getting_started.md

 ::: warning

-ReefModEngine.jl's result store is currently memory-based as well, so the only advantage to this approach currently is avoiding storing results when they are no longer necessary.
+ReefModEngine.jl's result store is currently memory-based, so the only advantage to this approach currently is avoiding storing results when they are no longer necessary.
 Efforts will be made to move to a disk-backed store.